CTC-Based Liquid Biopsy

 |Presented by Dr. Tad George, Sr. VP of Biology R&D

 RarePlex Assays are sensitive, specific, and reproducible assays for CTC detection and biomarker expression.
-Gain insight into the principles RareCyte applies to its assay design and validation process in this 11 minute video.
+Gain insight into the principles RareCyte applies to its assay design and validation process for rare cell and CTC detection in this 11 minute video.

 WEBINAR: Analytical Validation of CTC Enumeration using the RareCyte Platform and Implementation in a Global Clinical Trial